Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | RequestShort: | Fill in the desired title of the incident.
 | RequestDescription: | Fill in the request text.
 It is possible to use variables like $($p.Name.FamilyName) for the family name of the employee.
 | Branch: | Fill in the branch name that is used in Topdesk.
 This is a mandatory lookup field.
 | OperatorGroup: | Fill in the operator group name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | Operator: | Fill in the operator email that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | Category: | Fill in the category name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | SubCategory: | Fill in the subcategory name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | CallType: | Fill in the branch call type that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | Impact: | Fill in the impact name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | Priority: | Fill in the priority name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | EntryType: | Fill in the entry type name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | Urgency: | Fill in the urgency name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 | ProcessingStatus: | Fill in the processing status name that is used in Topdesk.
-It is possible to disable this lookup field in PowerShell if not marked as Mandatory.
+It is possible to disable this lookup field by using the vallue null.
+If marked mandatory in Topdesk this will be shown when opening the incident.
 With the correct processing status, it is possible to create a closed incident.
-Is this still needed?
-Also possible to add a status that closes the ticket (couldn't test this)

 ## Remarks